Foods for Healthy Bones

 What Affects Bone Health?

 Several factors influence bone health, including genetics, lifestyle choices, and environmental influences.
-Understanding these factors can help you take proactive steps toward maintaining healthy bones and muscles.
+Understanding these factors can help you take proactive steps toward maintaining healthy food for bones and muscles.

 • Calcium and Vitamin D Deficiency: Lack of these nutrients weakens bones over time.